hmc-cs-131/cs131-course-notes/markdown/lec08.md

 ### CS 131: Programming Languages

-# Recap: Defining and Applying Functions
+#  Defining and Applying Functions

 ## Syntax and Semantics